leee0000n/Chess-Engine/README.md

 **CMake** and **Git** are both required for the project to build.

 For Visual Studio, after the project is cloned, it should build itself automatically when opened.
-It can also be built pasting the following commands in the terminal.
+It can also be built by pasting the following commands in the terminal.
 ``` bash
 cd <CMakeLists.txt dir goes here>